 The Value of Extracurricular Activities

-What ECA is Not:
+What ECA Is Not

 ECA is not and should not be a random list of things that you have done.
-Whether its playing Tennis for 2 years, piano for 7 years, 1 year editor of your school paper or 2 hours of volunteering for Habitat for Humanity, your ECA should have a greater sense of purpose and direction.
+Whether it's playing Tennis for 2 years, piano for 7 years, 1-year editor of your school paper, or 2 hours of volunteering for Habitat for Humanity, your ECA should have a greater sense of purpose and direction.
 Because, as it is, this list of ECA doesn’t provide a clear and succinct impression of what you’re passionate about and/or what motivates you.

 ECA is NOT about having the longest list of involvements.
 Sometimes, students will list 15-20 activities that they have been involved in since middle school.
 What they fail to realize is that it's not a contest of how many you can do.
-But rather, it should be about the quality of commitment to a handful of activities that genuinely reflect your interests, passion and its relative association to your future aspiration.
+But rather, it should be about the quality of commitment to a handful of activities that genuinely reflect your interests, passion, and its relative association to your future aspiration.

 Demonstration of what you’ve devoted your free time to